fmjsjx/libcommon/README.md

 A set of some common useful libraries.

-> Members of libraries always based on JDK 11+.
+> Since 3.0, members of libraries always based on JDK 17.

 ## Add Dependencies